pagkly/Zed/Investopedia3/Nonelective Contribution.md

 Nonelective Contribution
 ## What Is a Nonelective Contribution?

-Nonelective contributions are funds employers choose to direct toward their eligible workers' [employer-sponsored retirement plans](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp) regardless if employees make their own contributions.
+Nonelective contributions are funds employers choose to direct toward their eligible workers' [[employer-sponsored retirement plans]](https://www.investopedia.com/terms/e/employer_sponsored_plan.asp) regardless if employees make their own contributions.
 These contributions come directly from the employer and are not deducted from employees' salaries.

-This distinction separates a nonelective contribution from a [matching contribution](https://www.investopedia.com/terms/m/matchingcontribution.asp), which an employer makes depending on how much money is deducted from an employee's salary and directed into their employer-sponsored retirement plan.
+This distinction separates a nonelective contribution from a [[matching contribution]](https://www.investopedia.com/terms/m/matchingcontribution.asp), which an employer makes depending on how much money is deducted from an employee's salary and directed into their employer-sponsored retirement plan.

 ### Key Takeaways